 - the proposed higher cap for each specified financial year

 - the reasons for which the council seeks the higher cap

 - how the views of ratepayers and the community have been taken into account in proposing the higher cap

 - how the higher cap is an efficient use of council resources and represents value for money

-- whether consideration has been given to reprioritising proposed expenditures and alternative funding options and why the council does not consider those options to be adequate
+- whether consideration has been given to reprioritising proposed expenditures and alternative funding options and why those options are not adequate

 - that the assumptions and proposals in the application are consistent with the council’s long term strategy and financial management policies set out in the council’s planning documents and annual budget.